raja-kumar/folding-batchnorm/README.md

-# folding-batchnorm
+# folding-batchnorm and weight distribution analysis of mobilenetV2 model

-Code to fold batch norm layer of a DNN model in pytorch
+# About

+Here i have provided the code to reproduce the weight distribution analysis given in the paper Data Free Quantization (DFQ) by Qualcomm https://arxiv.org/pdf/1906.04721.pdf